krishnanlab/teaching/2020-spring_compbio/README.md

 Since we are going completely online for the rest of our semester including the finals, I am making a bunch of adjustments to deliver this class as effectively possible and I will work on helping you master the remaining course material as best I (and you) can in these circumstances.
 There is a lot in here but read through these carefully.

-At the outset:
-* The class timeline, including deadlines, remain intact.
-* The only change is that we’re going to do everything – my lecture discussions, your Friday paper presentations, office hours, and midterm/final project presentations – via Zoom and Slack.

-More on how this is going to happen is detailed below.

 ### 1. Important Links
 #### Permanent Zoom Meeting ID
 The link is available in the #GoingOnline post on our class Slack.